IonelLupu/intellij-idea-library-and-project/Readme.md

 Try to open the definition for `myFunction`.
 Notice how the cursor jumps to the import statement instead of jumping directly to the .ts file

 **Issue 2:**
 Try to remove the import from `project/index.ts` and use the IDE to import it again.
 Notice the weird import statement: `import { myFunction } from '../library/build'`.
-It should be just `library`:
+It should be just `import { myFunction } from 'library'`:
 ![img.png](img.png)